pierrepaleo/sift_pyocl/doc/source/sift.rst

 Overall process
 ***************

 The different steps of SIFT are handled by ``plan.py``.
 When launched, it automatically choose the best device to run on, unless a device is explicitly provided in the options.
 All the OpenCL kernels that can be compiled are built on the fly.
+Buffers are pre-allocated on the device, and all the steps are executed on GPU.
+At each *octave* (scale level), keypoints are returned to the CPU and the buffers are re-used.

-Once the keypoints are computed, one can compare keypoints of two differents images.
+Once the keypoints are computed, the keypoints of two different images can be compared.
 This matching is done by ``match.py``.
+It simply takes the descriptors of the two lists of keypoints, and compare them with a L1 distance.
+It returns a vector of *matchings*, i.e couples of similar keypoints.

-For image alignment, ``alignment.py`` takes the matching between two images and determines the transformation to be done in order to align the second image on the first.
+For image alignment, ``alignment.py`` takes the matching vector between two images and determines the transformation to be done in order to align the second image on the first.